BMW 7 Series (2015-2022) review - Engines, performance and drive

 Priced roughly the same as the V8 powered 750i, the 745e is a completely different proposition, majoring on the quietness of its powertrain and the ability to glide silently on electric power only.
 Immediately, it makes sense in a car like this but it’s not short of performance either, with the long-wheelbase xDrive equipped version managing 0-62mph in 5.1 seconds.
 To drive, it does well to hide the heft of its battery and motor setup too.

 In this review

-- 1VerdictBMW’s latest luxury limo gets a bold look, better plug-in hybrid tech and is closer to the Mercedes S-Class than ever
+- 1BMW 7 Series (2015-2022) reviewBMW’s latest luxury limo gets a bold look, better plug-in hybrid tech and is closer to the Mercedes S-Class than ever

-- 2Engines, performance and drive - currently readingA smooth, powerful and very refined way to make progress, but best experienced as a passenger
+- 2Engines, performance and drive - currently readingSmooth, powerful and a very refined way to make progress, but the 7 Series is best experienced as a passenger

 - 4Interior, design and technologyThe BMW 7 Series' looks divide opinion, but the on-board technology is undeniably impressive

 - 5Practicality, comfort and boot spaceLong-wheelbase 7 Series is hugely spacious and luxurious; few cars are better to sit in the back of